If you have never been kwiffed then you are missing out on a treat.

 There is no limit or cap for each punter either, so it could technically happen five times in a row, you just never know.

-We all bet for fun, excitement, and for the possibility to make money, and this inventive feature/promotion enhances all of those elements so it’s a really clever idea.
+We all bet for fun, excitement, and for the possibility to finish up with more in our pocket than we had before, and this inventive feature/promotion enhances all of those elements so it’s a really clever idea.

 It’s possible to supercharge your cashout as well, so there’s a potential surprise behind every choice you make.